section-engineering-education/engineering-education/articles/android-recyclerviews/index.md

 #### Android RecyclerViews
 The Dynamic data (that we are referring to) can include data from a network or local database.
 This again comes with the added problem of resource management.

-That is where ListViews comes into play.
+That is where `ListViews` comes into play.
 Developers were able to load text-based data to a compound view using an adapter to increase efficiency.
 However, this solution didn't address all the problems encountered.

-This solution didn't allow the addition of other views to the Compound view.
+This solution didn't allow addition of other views to the Compound view.
 Developers needed to write extra code to facilitate the addition of other Views.
 They weren't very efficient in resource management.
-Having many ListViews in the application still showed a high CPU usage.
-RecyclerViews addressed these issues and brought in other advantages.
+Having many `ListViews` in the application still showed a high CPU usage. `RecyclerViews` addressed these issues and brought in other advantages.

 Those advantages are listed below:

-1. *flexibility* - with recyclerviews, you can create custom layouts for each of the list items.
+1. *flexibility* - with `RecyclerViews`, you can create custom layouts for each of the list items.
 You can also define the orientation and placement of the items.
-2. *animations* - listviews had no support for animating the list items.
-Recyclerviews have the ItemAnimator class, that helps animate the list items.
+2. *animations* - `ListViews` had no support for animating the list items. `RecyclerViews` have the `ItemAnimator` class that helps animate the list items.
-3. *click listeners* - with listviews, you could only listen to click events, while in recyclerviews, you could listen to various interactions like drag and long-press thanks to the RecyclerView.OnItemTouchListener class.
+3. *click listeners* - with `ListViews`, you could only listen to click events, while in `RecyclerViews`, you can listen to various interactions like drag and long-press thanks to the `RecyclerView.OnItemTouchListener` class.
-4. *control* - recyclerviews allow the developer to have full control of the list items and their behavior.
-ListViews limited this.
+4. *control* - `RecyclerViews` allow the developer to have full control of the list items and their behavior. `ListViews` limited this.

-This article goes through how to create RecyclerViews.
-It will address the requirements and classes involved to develop a functioning RecyclerView.
+This article goes through how to create `RecyclerViews`.
+It will address the requirements and classes involved to develop a functioning `RecyclerView`.

 To comfortably follow through with this tutorial, you'll need: